-A portion of each of the 2024 Series F Securitization Mortgage Loans has been advanced from available funds of the Corporation and proceeds of Bonds previously issued.
+A portion of the 2024 Series F Securitization Mortgage Loan has been advanced from available funds of the Corporation and proceeds of Bonds previously issued.
 Construction of the related 2024 Series F Development has not yet been completed.
-It is expected that the provider of the Construction LOC with respect to the applicable senior mortgage loan will service the applicable 2024 Series F Securitization Mortgage Loan during construction, and the Corporation will service the applicable permanent 2024 Series F Securitization Mortgage Loan after construction.
+It is expected that the provider of the Construction LOC with respect to the applicable senior mortgage loan will service the 2024 Series F Securitization Mortgage Loan during construction, and the Corporation will service the permanent 2024 Series F Securitization Mortgage Loan after construction.